-Use "Short" grain rice, or rice labeled as "Sushi" Rice such as Lundberg Farm Rice.
-To cook rice, wash rice in water a couple of times.
-Drain water, put it in a rice cooker, then add water - the rice:water ratio is 1:1.1.
+Use "Short" grain rice or rice labeled as "Sushi" Rice such as Lundberg Farm Rice.
+To cook rice, wash the rice in the water a couple of times.
+Drain water put it in a rice cooker, then add water - the rice: water ratio is 1:1.1.
 (I used "Lundberg" Organic Sushi Rice - available at Whole Foods Market) Let it sit for at least fifteen minutes in summer and up to thirty minutes in winter before cooking rice.
 This helps the rice cook better and brings out sweetness from the rice.
 Using mineral water or filtered water dramatically increases the taste of rice (which is what I do).
 Key Points: 1.
 Use mineral water to wash the rice 2.
 Let rice sit in water for 30 minutes before cooking 3.
 Use organic ingredients

 Ratio - Rice Vinegar:Sugar:Salt=5:3:1.
-For example, 5 table spoon of rice vinegar, 3 able spoon of sugar and 1 able spoon of salt.
+For example, 5 tablespoons of rice vinegar, 3 tablespoons of sugar, and 1 tablespoon of salt.

 1 1/4 cup Marukan Organic Rice Vinegar (Available at Whole Foods Market or Natural Grocery Store)

 1/4 Sea Salt

 In a bowl, put rice and pour mineral water to soak all the rice.
 Quickly drain water.
 Repeat one more time. ( you can use tap water for the second time, but for the first rinse, use mineral water)